Loading Golf Stats...

 For all the attention Watson received early last season, he really didn't accomplish much after the first few events.
 He finished fourth at the Sony Open in January, third at the Chrysler Classic of Tucson in February and did little the rest of the way.
 He did pick up the pace toward year's end, which is a good sign, but it's hard to know how far out on a limb you should go with Watson.
 The driving distance is nice to have and he was top 50 in greens.
 He just needs the putter to come around.
 It eventually will, just not sure it will be in 2007.

 More Fantasy News

-Watson closed with a round of three-under 69 on Sunday at the Hero World Challenge to finish in a tie for 12th place.
+Watson closed with a three-under 69 at the Masters Tournament to finish in a tie for 12th place.

 Watson shot a three-under 68 in the final round of the Valspar Championship to grab a share of fourth place.